 The Board Risk and Compliance Committee (BRCC) is headed by Vice Chairman of the AYA Bank.
 BRCC assists the Board to achieve effective corporate governance and oversight responsibilities in relation to risk and compliance management strategy, framework and risk and compliance management function of the Bank.
 BRCC oversees the policy of risk and compliance, determine Bank’s risk appetite, and risk tolerance, and ensure that risk assessments are performed regularly and monitor the whole risk and compliance process.

 The Remuneration and Nomination Committee is chaired by an Independent Non-Executive Director and the main role of the committee is to set succession and compensation policies in the Bank , identify directors and Senior Management in accordance with the criteria laid down and recommend their appointment to the Board.
 The committee is responsible for the overall oversight of the compensation system for the entire bank.
 In addition, the committee shall regularly monitor and reviews outcomes to ensure that the bank-wide remuneration system is operating as intended.

 Human Resources Committee

-Human Resources committee is chaired by Executive Director of the Bank and responsible to assist the Board in fulfilling its oversight responsibilities for human resources related policies and strategies.
+Human Resources committee is chaired by Vice Chairman of the Bank and responsible to assist the Board in fulfilling its oversight responsibilities for human resources related policies and strategies.
 The committee is responsible for employees’ compensation, benefits, and performance management, and to ensure that the Bank is following government laws, international and local’s best practices.
 The committee’s objective is to retain the qualified and productive employees, to ensure human resources risks are appropriately identified and mitigated, and to create attractive environment for existing and prospective employees of AYA Bank.

 Assets and Liabilities Committee